Vertafelungen/vertaefelungen/wissen/content/de/oeffentlich/produkte/wandleiste-03-a-riffelleistea/index.md

 last_sync: "2025-10-11T10:33:31+02:00"
 ---
 Wooden moulding 10 x 40 mm
-As a wall moulding for direct installation on the plastered wall.Â This moulding can be used to create frames or cassettes to divide and structure large wall surfaces.
+As a wall moulding for direct installation on the plastered wall.
+This moulding can be used to create frames or cassettes to divide and structure large wall surfaces.
 -
 -